aws-amplify/amplify-js/media/analytics_guide.md

 ### 3. Record Event with Attributes

-`record` method let you add additional attributes to event.
-For example,
+The `record` method lets you add additional attributes to an event.
+For example:

 ```
 import { Analytics } from 'aws-amplify';